 Since the beginning of mankind’s history, symbols have served as evocative vehicles of the conception of all human knowledge.

-Here is our compilation of the 24 most important ancient symbols of strength.
+Below are 30 of the most important ancient symbols of strength and power:

 1. Golden Eagle (Europe & Near East)